 Freiberg first described this condition in 1914.
 He believed that the condition was secondary to trauma which resulted in a collapse of the bone.
-Other authors have speculated about the cause of this localized phenomenon and have suggested origins that are consistent with other forms of AVN including steroid use, fat embolism, hypercoagulability and chronic overloading of the bone.
-Most authors agree that Freiberg's infraction is due to trauma.
+Other authors have speculated about the cause of this localized phenomenon and have suggested origins that are consistent with other instances of AVN (notably in the hip) including steroid use, fat embolism, hypercoagulability, and chronic overloading of the bone.
+Most authors agree that Freiberg's infraction is primarily due to ischemia and secondarily due to trauma.

 AVN of the metatarsal occurs at the junction of the diaphysis and metaphysis in a region of bone called the epiphysis.
 The epiphysis is the primary region of bone growth in growing long bones.
 The primary artery to the bone, called the nutrient artery, enters long bones in the region of the epiphysis.
-It is speculated that most cases of metatarsal AVN are caused by disruption of the nutrient artery.
+It is speculated that most cases of metatarsal AVN are caused by disruption of the nutrient artery that leads to ischemia.
 Loss of blood flow primarily affects the metaphysis which undergoes collapse.

 Causes and contributing factors

-Although there remains no consensus regarding the contributing factors for Freiberg's infraction, the literature suggests trauma as the most likely cause.
+Although there remains no consensus regarding the contributing factors for Freiberg's infraction, the literature suggests trauma as a contributing factor.

 Treatment of Freiberg's infraction tends to vary based upon the degree of degenerative change in the cartilage and the level of collapse of the subchondral bone.
-Casting may be used in the early levels to decrease the tendency of the distal bone to collapse.
-Long term pain control can be achieved by stiffening the shoe with a carbon plate and anterior rocker sole shoe.
+Casting or other methods of immobilization may be used in the early levels to decrease the tendency of the distal bone to collapse.
+Long-term pain control can be achieved by stiffening the shoe with a carbon plate and anterior rocker sole shoe.
 Steroid injections may help to relieve pain and reduce inflammation of the joint capsule.

-Surgical correction may include simple debridement of the joint with revision of the cartilage.
-Tip-up osteotomies of the metatarsal are used to deflect the eroded cartilage away from the joint space bringing new cartilage from the bottom of the joint into the central aspect of the joint.
+Surgical correction of Freiberg's infraction may include simple debridement of the joint with revision of the cartilage.
+Tip-up osteotomies of the metatarsal are used to deflect the eroded cartilage away from the joint space, bringing new cartilage from the bottom of the joint into the central aspect of the joint.

 Autogenous osteo-articular transfers can be used to restore the surface cartilage of the metatarsal head.
 Graft sources can include the lateral condyle of the knee or the dorsal surface of the 1st metatarsal head.
 Synthetic graft plugs are also available.
 The advantage of a synthetic graft is that there is no donor site that may require healing.
 The disadvantage of synthetic plugs is that their surface does not typically contour to meet the normal contours of the metatarsal head.
 Synthetic grafts also have a lower induction capacity for vascular and osseus ingrowth.

-Joint implants have also been used with marginal success.
+Joint implants have also been used to treat Feiberg's infraction with success.
 Joint implants are reserved for cases where the majority of surface cartilage of both the metatarsal head and base of the proximal phalanx is eroded.
 Two types of implants are used, a hinged total joint replacement and a metallic metatarsal head replacement.
-The goal of implant arthroplasty in cases of Freiberg's infraction is two fold.
-First is to restore pain free range of motion.
+The goal of implant arthroplasty in cases of Freiberg's infraction is two-fold.
+First is to restore pain-free range of motion.
 Second is to preserve weight bearing of the plantar metatarsal head.
 Excessive resection of the metatarsal can result in shortening and altered weight bearing characteristics of the bottom of the foot.

 When to contact your doctor